 According to Veterans UK:

 "Service deferred pensions.
 Prior to 6 April 1975 there was no provision for a preservation of pension benefits and service personnel who left the armed forces had to have completed 16 years from age 21 (officers) or 22 years from age 18 (other ranks).
 Those who left before that date without completing the above criteria, lost all pension entitlement.
 The rules changed on 6 April 1975..."

 "Deferred pensions" are also known as "preserved pensions".

-In 2017 it is still being claimed that pre-1975 early leavers from the armed forces were not only treated badly, but treated much more unfairly than their contemporaries in other employments, particularly those in the Civil Service.
+In 2017 and 2018 it was still being claimed that pre-1975 early leavers from the armed forces were not only treated badly, but treated much more unfairly than their contemporaries in other employments, particularly those in the Civil Service.

 The theory seems to be that, unlike their counterparts in the armed forces, pre-1975 "early leavers" from the civil service were retrospectively allowed to qualify for preserved pensions, which came in after they had already left the service.
 Alternatively, if those ex civil servants didn't qualify for preserved pensions either, it wasn't so much of an injustice to them, because civil service pay (supposedly) didn't take any account of the employer's pension expenditure.

 If comparisons are to be made between pre-1975 armed forces personnel and those in other occupations, it might have been better to point to the contrasting risks, hardships and conditions of service and the fact that servicemen and women were subject to military discipline and had no rights such as collective representation.

 Another demonstration of the need for an independent armed forces federation

 The Pensions Advisory Service expert also said in 2002 that "The loss of these servicemen's pension rights is now becoming important to them 27 years on but they should have been campaigning back in 1975."